Metalwork

 Definition of key and keyway

 A key is a machine element that is used to join a rotating machine element to a shaft.
-For a key to function, there must a keyway on the shaft and a keyseat the rotating machine element.
+For a key to function, there must be a keyway on the shaft and a keyseat on the rotating machine element.
 The key is then tightly fitted between the keyway and the keyseat, hence the mechanism is called a keyed joint.

 The primary function of keys and keyways is to make up keyed joints to secure the hub and shaft so that relative movement between a power transmitting shaft and attached component won’t occur.
 A keyed joint often allows relative axial movement between the components.
 This key prevents relative rotation between the two parts and may enable torque transmission.